hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 # WARNING: UNDER CONSTRUCTION

-## Raspberry Pi 5 Poor Mans NAS / Media Server
+## Raspberry Pi 5 Poor Persons NAS / Media Server

 ### Outline
 If you have a PI 5 and some old USB3 disks (with their own power supply) and a couple of USB3 hubs laying around,